-If a child is marked absent, but the office has not received a note or a telephone call from the parent advising of the absence/tardiness, a phone call home will be made to ensure the child is safe.
+If a child is marked absent, but the office has not received an email or a telephone call from the parent/guardian advising of the absence/tardiness, a phone call home will be made to ensure the child is safe.

-If your child will be absent or late, please click HERE to inform us by email. or call the school office at 604-888-5393 or email email@example.com to advise the secretary, or leave a message on the absence line.
+If your child will be absent or late, please click HERE to inform us by email. or call the school office at 604-888-5393 and leave a message.

 If your child is late, even by a few minutes, please come to the office to sign in your child.
 This is simply a way for the homeroom teacher to know that the child has checked in, and no phone call will be made home.

 Please contact the office, even if you have already advised the teacher, so that we do not bother you at home.

 Parent Late Picking Up Child

 Students should be picked up from school after the end of the school day, 2:33pm.
 The school provides for a fifteen minute supervision period after the end of the school day for student pick-up.
 The school asks parents, guardians, and caregivers to be mindful of the extra burden placed on the office when students need to be supervised after supervision ends.

-If you are unable to pick up your child at the end of the day, (running late due to unforeseen circumstances e.g. traffic) or have plans for someone else to pick up your child, please click HERE to inform us by email or call the school to advise us (604-888-5393), or please let your child’s teacher know in the morning.
+If you are unable to pick up your child at the end of the day, (running late due to unforeseen circumstances e.g. traffic) or have plans for someone else to pick up your child, please click HERE to inform us by email or call the school to advise us (604-888-5393), and please let your child’s teacher know in the morning.